-As described above noun entries describe the inflection of the nouns (pluralization) in a variants= slot and spelling variation in a spelling_variant= slot.
+As described above, noun entries describe the inflection of the nouns (pluralization) in a variants= slot, and spelling variation in a spelling_variant= slot.
 The compl= slot indicates complementation for nouns.
 A nominalization= slot indicates that the noun is the nominalization of a verb or adjective.
+Nouns also have a trademark= slot to list tradenames, as well as a trademark code (with no argument) to indicate that a term is a trademark without an identifiable name.